 - In a manual tournament a clock is used for ante ups and optional tour breaks are held as needed and the clock is paused

-- In an automated tournament, once an ante up is scheduled, the clock is not reset for a new ante up until someone *completes/posts* a match (i.e. the ante up time is not as “fixed” – in a normally progressing tour it will effectively be the roundtime as matches complete fast – however, if a tour “pauses” the clock also holds as there is little point advancing the clock if everyone is taking a break)
+- In an automated tournament, once an ante up is scheduled, the clock is not reset for a new ante up until someone *completes/posts* a match (i.e. the ante up time is not as “fixed” – in a normally progressing tour it will effectively be the roundtime as matches complete fast – however, if a tour “pauses” due to lunch or whatever, the clock also holds as there is little point advancing the clock if everyone is taking a break)

 - Ante does not change for a match in progress